-When club’s coach or manager imports members list or creates a new athlete profile manually, they create a virtual athlete.
+When the club’s coach or manager imports members list or creates a new athlete profile manually, they create a virtual athlete.
 The profile can be connected with a real person any time, hence becoming an active athlete.

 Example of an active account marked in red:

-Virtual profiles can be used to store athlete information, track attendance & payments, create training history for younger athletes, etc. without the need for real athlete to sign up on Sportlyzer.
+Virtual profiles can be used to store athlete information, track attendance & payments, create training history for younger athletes, etc. without the need for the real athlete to sign up on Sportlyzer.
 With active profiles, people associated with their profiles have full access to add, edit or delete their information.
 The athlete also has access to their training schedules, training plans, club information, and much more.
 Whenever possible, we suggest that you connect athlete profiles with real members.

 How to give people access to their virtual profiles

 Navigate to the athlete profile of the virtual athlete you want to send access to and click on his name.
-On the left side of the athlete profile you have a number of actions you can choose to do with this athlete.
+On the left side of the athlete profile, you have a number of actions you can choose to do with this athlete.
 If this athlete is not connected to a real Sportlyzer account, one of the action will be "Give access".
 Click on this action if you want to link this account with his/her personal Sportlyzer account.